top of page

 Ann-Katherine Stukenborg

 Ann-Katherine is a native Memphian and lifelong Catholic.
-She is wife to her high school sweetheart, John, and mother of 4 children, 7 months to 7 years.
+She is wife to her high school sweetheart, John, and mother of 4 children, ages 1 to 7 years.
 She attended St. Benedict for grade school and earned her bachelor’s degree in Child and Family Development from the University of Georgia.
 Returning home to the University of Memphis, she received her master’s in Social Work with a clinical emphasis.
-She has 8 years of experience working with families in the state early intervention program as a developmental therapist.
+She has 9 years of experience working with families in the state early intervention program as a developmental therapist.
 From the moment she became a mom, Ann-Katherine was inspired by the mission to raise saints.
 Her desire to start a classical Catholic hybrid in Memphis arose from a long season of prayer and discernment leading up to her oldest daughter starting Kindergarten.
 She appreciates this opportunity to help serve and strengthen the Catholic community in Memphis through the Spirit-led formation of Holy Family Academy.

 bottom of page